crowdsecurity/php-remediation-engine/docs/USER_GUIDE.md

     - Use the cached decisions for CAPI and for LAPI in stream mode
     - For LAPI in live mode, call LAPI if there is no cached decision
     - Use customizable remediation priorities
   - Determine AppSec (LAPI) remediation for a given request

+- CrowdSec metrics
+  - Push usage metrics to LAPI

 - Overridable cache handler (built-in support for `Redis`, `Memcached` and `PhpFiles` caches)

 - Large PHP matrix compatibility: from 7.2 to 8.4